Who to contact

 - Social skills : this group works on building appropriate social interactions by modelling the behaviour that is acceptable.
 This applies to speech and body language.
 We also tackle the problem of different social situations and how to handle these and behave appropriately.

 - Challenge Group : This group covers both Maths and Literacy and is intended to challenge those children who could do with extending their learning beyond the classroom.
-We work on public speaking, problem solving, questioning and level 6 work.
+We work on public speaking, problem solving, questioning and greater depth writing.

 - Motor Skills : this group works on both fine and gross motor skills and is predominantly for children with co-ordination difficulties.